syncfusion-content/javascript-docs/js/Grid/Data-Binding.md

 		  });
 {% endhighlight %}

 N> If the argument is set to true in the refreshContent([argument]]), it will refresh the Grid content along with the template else only grid content is refreshed.
+To refresh the template alone,  [`refreshTemplate`](https://help.syncfusion.com/api/js/ejgrid#methods:refreshtemplate "refreshTemplate") can be used.
+N> To refresh the header of the Grid alone,  [`refreshHeader`](https://help.syncfusion.com/api/js/ejgrid#methods:refreshheader "refreshHeader") can be used.

 The following output is displayed as a result of the above code example.